In-Depth Review: Makita 2012NB 12-Inch Planer with Interna-Lok Automated Head Clamp

 It’s quite light and I do think it’s a good investment if you are looking for something a lot more portable, great for taking on on-site trips.
 However, considering the wide and conflicting information all around the web, I decided to take some time and write this guide and review.

-I do hope this will help shed some light on the real Makita, not the 1-star one people invented because their packages arrived a little bit damaged.
-Packaging and transport is one thing, machine quality is another.
+I do hope this will help shed some light on the real Makita, not the low-rating one people invented because their packages arrived a little bit damaged.
+Packaging and transport is one thing, machine quality is another (check for the lowest price on the Makita 2012NB).

 Ease of Use